logitail/suitepush/README.md

 4. **Script Naming & Deployment:** Assign a name to the script and create a script deployment record.
 5. **Download Script Object:** Save or download the resulting XML object to complete deployment.

-## How SDFSD CLI Streamlines the Process
+## How SuitePush CLI Streamlines the Process
-With SDFSD, you can eliminate steps 2, 3, 4, and 5.
+With SuitePush, you can eliminate steps 2, 3, 4, and 5.
 Simply create your script file and run the CLI.
 The wizard will prompt you to select the type of SuiteScript, after which the tool handles the rest.

 ## Installation